Student Health and Safety

 The University is committed to providing a safe and secure university environment.
 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics (Clery Act) is the landmark federal law, originally known as the Campus Security Act that requires colleges and universities across the United States to disclose information about crime on and around their campuses.

 Campus Police compiles and publishes this Annual Security Report on or before October 1.
-Interested persons may obtain a printed copy of this report by coming by the Business Services Office located in Suite 107 of the University West Building, 3007 N. Ben Wilson, Victoria, TX 77901, or downloading the report in PDF format.
+Interested persons may obtain a printed copy of this report by coming by the UHPD office in Jaguar Hall, 2705 Houston Highway, Suite 1122, Victoria, TX 77901, or downloading the report in PDF format.

 Daily Crime Log (Clery Act)